box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="373-data-privacy-concerns"></a>
 #### 3.7.3 Data Privacy Concerns

 Another main concern is data privacy and security.
 This is specificly important due to the sensitive nature of data.
-To ensure that our app does not cause any data privacy or security concerns, the data security risk will be mitigated by storing data via the iCloud or Google Drive because they are run by a larger organization and as such have dedicated to address any issues.
+To ensure that our app does not cause any data privacy or security concerns, the data security risk will be mitigated by storing data via the Google Drive because they are run by a larger organization and as such have dedicated to address any issues.
 The privacy risk will be mitigated by ensuring transparency in data collection by not accessing any personal user data except when explicitly given permission (e.g. if the user interacts with our app with the data plan) and complying to all GDPR regulations.

 <!-- TOC --><a name="374-competition-with-other-productivity-apps"></a>
 #### 3.7.4 Competition with Other Productivity Apps